-MECCAcon International Film Festival highlights independent short films starring & from creators of the African diaspora.
+MECCAcon International Film Festival, founded in 2014, highlights independent short films starring & from creators of the African diaspora.
 Short films are primary, but feature films have been added as well.
 We always have some of the best filmmakers in the industry that participate.
 We believe in showcasing GREATNESS to the public eye!
+Registration is officially open for the 2018 season.
+Apply today.
+Details and schedule are below.
+All applications must be in by December 15, 2018.

 Filmmakers in the past have included but aren’t limited to: